-Let’s embrace that spring fever with some sensory play for the kids!
+Let’s embrace promise of warmer weather with some spring sensory play for the kids!
 Sensory bins are a favorite for kids of almost all ages.
 From young toddlers to elementary age, sensory play is not only fun but educational.
 Making a sensory bin for your kids is simple and easy.
 Take a look at the one I created for my preschooler and elementary aged kids.

 Start With a Base